Skip to main content

 • Jaz fetches a custom rate if available on the date of the payment.
 If not, the rate is fetched from 3rd party services.

 Q7.
-When does realized gain-loss (RGL) happen, and how is it calculated?
+When does realized FX gain-loss (RGL) happen, and how is it calculated?

 • RGL happens when the following conditions are fulfilled:

-1. There is a difference between the transaction (bill) amount converted to the base currency of the organization and the payment amount converted to the base currency of the organization.
+1. There is a difference between the bill payment amount converted to the organization's base currency, and the cash spent converted to the organization's base currency.

-2. The following bill/payment currency combinations take place:
+2. The following bill payment/cash spent currency combinations take place:

 Is there RGL?